 2025-2026 Runoff Election

-Note Candidate photos, flyers, statements (pending any revision — form available soon), and links are all added, as well as video statements and Q&As for citywide candidates who participated.
+Note Candidate photos, flyers, statements (pending an optional, one-time revision), and links are all added, as well as video statements and Q&As for citywide candidates who participated.
 Candidate statements/flyers are not UTLA’s statements/flyers.
 UTLA does not edit, censor, or endorse any of them.

 Contested